Automattic/jetpack/extensions/shared/components/audio-player/README.md

 }
 ```

-A layer connection between the imperative API (native) wit da declarative API (React component is this case) is not always straightforward, requiring some kinda tricks to make it work. `currentTime` and `reportedTime` properties are a good example of how to deal with setting the track time position, pragmatically.
+A layer connection between the imperative API (native) with da declarative API (React component is this case) is not always straightforward, requiring some kinda tricks to make it work.

 ### Props